nixworks/public/news/2010/12/13/index.md

 ##### OpenLeaks
 ### [OpenLeaks, a splinter group rivaling WikiLeaks, launches its website. ](/news/2010/12/13/openleaks-a-splinter-group-rivaling-wikileaks-launches-its-website.md)
-_Context: WikiLeaks, OpenLeaks_
+_Context: OpenLeaks, WikiLeaks_

 ##### Papua New Guinea
 ### [Papua New Guinea's Supreme Court unanimously rules the reappointment of Sir Paulias Matane as Governor-General of Papua New Guinea unconstitutional due to the lack of a secret ballot.
 Matane steps down from his position and Jeffrey Nape becomes acting Governor-General. ](/news/2010/12/13/papua-new-guinea-s-supreme-court-unanimously-rules-the-reappointment-of-sir-paulias-matane-as-governor-general-of-papua-new-guinea-unconstit.md)
-_Context: Paulias Matane, Supreme Court, Governor-General of Papua New Guinea, Jeffrey Nape, Papua New Guinea, secret ballot_
+_Context: Governor-General of Papua New Guinea, Paulias Matane, secret ballot, Jeffrey Nape, Papua New Guinea, Supreme Court_

 ##### Hashim Thaci
 ### [Hashim Thaci, the Prime Minister of Kosovo, claims victory in the Kosovan parliamentary election. ](/news/2010/12/13/hashim-thaassi-the-prime-minister-of-kosovo-claims-victory-in-the-kosovan-parliamentary-election.md)